cannatag/ldap3/docs/manual/source/schema.rst

 Schema
 ######

 An LDAP server store information about *types* it can handle in its **schema**.
-The schema includes all information needed by a client to correctly performs
+The schema includes all information needed by a client to correctly perform
 LDAP operations.
 Let's examine an LDAP server schema::

     >>> server.schema